DIAGNijmegen/website-content/content/pages/projects/wisdom-teeth.md

 finished: false
 type: general
 picture: vacancies/wisdomteeth.jpg
-people: Shankeeth Vinayahalingam, Thomas Maal, Tong Xi, Guido de Jong, Hossein Ghaeminia, Gilles Claeys, Bram van Ginneken, Stefaan Bergé
+people: Shankeeth Vinayahalingam, Thomas Maal, Tong Xi, Guido de Jong, Hossein Ghaeminia, Bram van Ginneken, Stefaan Bergé
 description: The aim of this project is to develop a deep-learning system that can predict, on the basis of clinical information, panoramic radiographs, and possibly cone-beam CT, if wisdom tooth removal is recommended.
 template: project-single
 groups: ai-for-health